aviaryan/Kissanime-Batch-Downloader/README.md

 Download instructions
 ======================

-Simply go to kissanime/Executable Version and download the two files present there.
-Put them in the same directory and click on the KissanimeLinks.exe - https://github.com/Vergo777/Kissanime-LinkDownload/tree/master/Executable%20version%20(DOWNLOAD%20THIS)
+Download the zip file from here - http://a.pomf.se/sqbvdz.zip

-Alternatively you can just download the zip file from here - http://a.pomf.se/iohvav.zip
+Extract the two files within, put them in the same directory and click on KissanimeLinks.exe

 Description and usage instructions
 ======================